 Is the Cow Disease Positive?

 This condition separates susceptible cows from those who are infected with the disease.
 The model takes into account specificity of testing, which is the percentage of true negative test results.
 These specificity percentages were significant enough to include in the model, and so there is a chance for removal of cows from the population even when they do not have Johne’s Disease.
-This percentage is small; it is 0.01 (1-fecalTestSpecificity) for Blood ELISA testing and 0.001 (1-bloodTestSpecificity) for Fecal Culture testing.
+This percentage is small; it is 0.01 (1- bloodTestSpecificity) for Blood ELISA testing and 0.001 (1- fecalTestSpecificity) for Fecal Culture testing.
 These are very low percentages, but over the 20 years that the model runs for these add up to a significant amount of cows removed through false positive testing.

 In the case where the Cow is disease positive, it continues down the decision tree where its sensitivity, the rate of true positive test results, is calculated based on percentages that depend on the stage of infection that the cow is in.
 The percentages for each stage of infection are as follows: